 Graded discussions are attached to an assignment.
 As an assignment, they can be graded and factored into your students' final grade for your course.
-As a discussion, they operate much like a regular discussion, but with additional options for grading.
+As a discussion, they operate just like a regular discussion, but with additional options for grading student participation.

 This lets you create a graded discussion that is attached to the course.
 If need be, you can later connect it to a lesson.

 - Go to the Course > Assignments view.

 - When you get to the Type field, choose Discussion.

 - A new drop-down will appear, letting you choose either to create a New discussion or to select from any existing (non-graded) discussions.